 Nutritional Guidelines for Healing

 - Go back to basics - Ensure half of your plate at every meal is filled with either fruits or vegetables as these superfoods are filled with nutrients that your body requires to heal.
 In general, consume a wholefood diet filled with vegetables, fruits, nuts, seeds, whole grains, quality protein and nourishing fats.
 Avoid all processed foods, alcohol, caffeine and refined carbohydrates.
-If this seems a bit overwhelming and you’re unsure how to get started, let us guide you with our 21 Day Food Matters Program.
+If this seems a bit overwhelming and you’re unsure how to get started, let us guide you with our 21-Day Food Matters Clean Eating Program.

 - Avoid stimulants - Take a break from coffee, black tea & soda.
 Caffeine triggers adrenaline to be released into the body, eliciting a ‘fight or flight’ response.
 Excessive caffeine intake places a huge burden on the adrenals and also reduces the absorption of key nutrients including calcium, magnesium and iron.
 This is a restorative time in which to slow down and listen to your body.
 Dandelion lattes are an excellent alternative, with a similar taste and the added benefit of supporting healthy liver function (4).

 - Juice Daily - Have a fresh vegetable juice daily, choosing organic and cold-pressed where possible.
 We recommend juicing 4 stems kale, 1 lemon, ½ beetroot, 1 cucumber & 1 apple (if needed).
-If you are short on time, simply have 1 tsp of Superfood Greens Powder in water.
+If you are short on time, simply have 1 tsp of Food Matters Recommended Superfood Greens in water.
 These super drinks are full of phytochemicals, antioxidants and nutrients that help support the liver to eliminate toxins.
 They also help to alkalize the body.

 - Essential Fatty Acids - Consume one of the following omega-3 rich foods daily; wild-caught oily fish (salmon, trout and tuna), hemp seeds, chia seeds, flax seeds or walnuts.
 These foods help to regulating moods and minimize stress (5).
 They also have an adaptogenic and anti-inflammatory effect, both of which help the body to heal from CFS (6).

 - Boost your B’s - Consume one of the following foods daily: eggs, organic poultry, brown rice and leafy greens.
-These foods are all high in B vitamins, which are crucial in CFS sufferers as long term stress depletes the body's store of these vitamins, particularly B5, B6 and B12.
+These foods are all high in B vitamins, which are crucial in CFS sufferers as long-term stress depletes the body's store of these vitamins, particularly B5, B6, and B12.
 These vitamins are essential for immune function, energy metabolism & blood cell production (7,8,9).

 - Take a break from alcohol - Avoid all alcoholic beverages.
-Alcohol places a huge burden on the liver, brain and glucose regulation.
+Alcohol places a huge burden on the liver, brain, and glucose regulation.
 It also interferes with normal sleep cycles, something which you can not afford when suffering CFS (10).

 - Vitamin C - Consume foods rich in vitamin C daily or use a wholefood supplement (4 g daily).
-Try adding oranges, capsicum, kale, berries, broccoli and Brussels sprouts.
+Try adding oranges, capsicum, kale, berries, broccoli, and Brussels sprouts.
 These foods contain powerful antioxidants that have the ability to improve immunity and aid detoxification in the body (11).